cuappdev/fastlane/README.md

 ## Integrating with your iOS Project

-Edit Appfile's variables to match your project.
+Edit the variables in `fastlane/Appfile` to match your project.

 **Slack Integration**